-If you just read the above, then you know my take as an ally & as a nonviolent-empathy coach, on TR’s use of toxic masculinity!
+If you just read the above, then you know my take (as an ally & a nonviolent-empathy coach), on TR’s use of toxic masculinity!
 This addendum is to clear up any subjectivity around how the human need for ‘Significance’ is being used by TR:

 “Human behavior is complex, but human motivation is not.
 We seek the common needs and nothing else” ~Larry C. Rosen

-One of these ‘common needs’ (‘present manifestation of the divine energy within’ ~Marshall Rosenberg) is ‘Significance’ (in the same way that Certainty, LOVE & Respect are ‘common needs’).
-Our needs are common but our strategies (the vehicle to get us to our common needs), differ.
+One of these ‘common human needs’ (‘present manifestation of the divine energy within’ ~Marshall Rosenberg) is ‘Significance’ (in the same way that Certainty, LOVE & Respect are ‘common human needs’).
+Our needs are common but our strategies (the vehicle to get us to our common human needs), differ.

-Externally, my common need for Respect might be met by someone holding the door for me, or anticipating a challenge I will have in the future, and addressing it early.
-Internally, my common need for Respect is met by meditating, exercising & sharing empathic tools with people.
+Externally, my common human need for Respect might be met by someone holding the door for me (or anticipating a challenge I will have in the future, and addressing it early).
+Internally, my common human need for Respect IS met, by meditating, exercising & sharing empathic tools with people.

 When I was 10 years old I used to get picked on for being awkwardly tall & uncoordinated (5’5″, 170).
 I didn’t realize why I was doing it at the time, but I went through about a 6 month period where I would push older kids who weren’t as big as me.
 I was trying to get Respect, internally, by powering over others, externally.

-Another thing you might like to know is that ‘Significance’ is an umbrella term for about 8 concepts.
+Another thing you might want to know, is that ‘Significance’ is an umbrella term for about 8 concepts.
 See if any of the following connect with your heart & soul: